 - Reduce alcohol consumption

 Herbs and food supplements

 They are friendly bacteria that improve the process of digestion and absorption of nutrients.
 They nourish and help restore intestinal mucosa.

 Licorice (deglycyrrhizinated licorice)

-Licorice helps treat ulcers and inhibits Helicobacter pylori.
-Also it may help protect against stomach damage from non-steroidal anti-inflammatory drugs, while also help restore intestinal mucosa.
+Licorice provides protection from ulcer due to Helicobacter pylori or non-steroidal anti-inflammatory drugs, while also help restore intestinal mucosa.
 It is taken 1 to 2 hours after meals.

 Mastic (Pistacia lentiscus)

 Mastic extract is a traditional choice for the treatment of peptic ulcer as it inhibits the growth of Helicobacter pylori, due to its powerful antimicrobial activity.
 It helps to treat gastritis and stomach inflammations.